umccr/RNAsum/fusions/notes.md

 * Check for the pizzly results for the data Sean points us to ( samples with known/validated fusions, so we know what we are expecting to see.)
 * Try validating the pizzly results using kallisto (i.e. see https://github.com/pmelsted/pizzly/issues/9)
-* we should try confFuse (see https://github.com/umccr/fusion_annotation).
+* We should also try confFuse (see https://github.com/umccr/fusion_annotation).

 ## Useful reading resources